Updated: Aug 5

 People go to therapy for all kinds of reasons.
 Just to name a few, many people turn to therapy for (1):

-Therapy is a great thing and there should be nothing to be ashamed about because there is that stigma that is associated with those who have gone through therapy.
 But I totally get it.
 Sometimes going to therapy can be “a hard pill to swallow”.

 No pun intended.